 Many different types and brands of catheters are available today, but there are typically only two insertion tip options (with the exception of some variations of the two): straight tip and coudé tip.

-Coudé Catheter Types & Insertion Tip Options
+Coudé Tip Catheter Options

-Your prescribing healthcare professional can determine what will work best for you, based on your anatomy and the underlying issue causing the need for a coudé.
+Your prescribing healthcare professional can determine what will work best for you based on your anatomy and the underlying issue causing the need for a coudé.

 Tapered Tip Coudé Catheters